-Eighteenth century understanding of “aesthetic judgements” were called judgements of taste, causing an important question on whether an aesthetic is objective in value.
+Eighteenth century understandings of “aesthetic judgements” were called judgements of taste, causing an important question of whether an aesthetic is objective in value.
 David Hume, an enlightenment philosopher, contributed a great amount of thought to the value of judgement and taste.
 Writing in 1993.
-He thought that judgement of taste has, essentially, a “subjective aspect, being “derived” from individual reactions of pleasure and displeasure.
-Hume applied the understanding that the value of an object cannot be “good” or “bad” in an objective sense because, to put into the simplest of terms, to each their own.
+He thought that judgement of taste has, essentially, a “subjective aspect, being “derived” from individual reactions to pleasure and displeasure.
+Hume applied the understanding that the value of an object cannot be “good” or “bad” in an objective sense because, to put into the simplest of terms, each their own.

 The Aesthetic Value of Art

 The philosophy of art touches on a broader question and analysis of art.
-What makes art and why; was an exciting new issue for philosophers in the eighteenth century and still is a remarkable debate.
+What makes art and why was an exciting new issue for philosophers in the eighteenth century and is still a remarkable debate.
 If aesthetic value in art is subjective, what then makes a work have artistic value?
 There must be a distinction between artistically valuable properties and other valuable properties.
 The new theories of philosophy of art had to differentiate artistic and non-artistic value.
-To understand the nature of art it first had to be defined.
+To understand the nature of art, it first had to be defined.
 A clearer definition of this abstract concept attempts to identify more clearly the difference between art and non-art.
-The aesthetic understanding of art would be explained as a creation for aesthetic value, however, it can be argued that not all art creates an aesthetic experience.
+The aesthetic understanding of art can be explained as a creation for aesthetic value.
+However, it can be argued that not all art creates an aesthetic experience.

 The Importance of the Philosophy of Art